AP source: Verlander agrees to 2-year contract with Mets

 Verlander’s storied career was in question after he had Tommy John surgery in 2020.
 But he made an impressive return this season, becoming the 11th player to win the Cy Young Award at least three times.

-The 39-year-old Verlander went 18-4 with a major league-low 1.75 ERA in 28 starts for the Astros.
-The right-hander also got his first career World Series win in Game 5 as Houston beat Philadelphia in six games.
+Verlander went 18-4 with a major league-low 1.75 ERA in 28 starts for the Astros.
+He also got his first career World Series win in Game 5 as Houston beat Philadelphia in six games.

 The nine-time All-Star broke into the majors with Detroit in 2005 and stayed with the Tigers until he was traded to the Astros in August 2017.
 He won his first Cy Young Award in 2011 and also took home AL MVP honors after going 24-5 with a 2.40 ERA in 34 starts.